Knowledge Restoration-driven Prompt Optimization: Unlocking LLM Potential for Open-Domain Relational Triplet Extraction: Experiments

 \subsection{Main Results}

-Table~\ref{main_results} reports the performance comparison between KRPO and representative baselines across three datasets under all evaluation protocols and LLM backbones.
-Overall, KRPO consistently outperforms the strongest baseline EDC on three datasets and across all matching settings, demonstrating stable and universal performance gains.
-Notably, the improvements are more pronounced under the Strict evaluation protocol, which imposes the most stringent requirements on triplet correctness, indicating that KRPO substantially enhances extraction fidelity rather than merely increasing surface-level matches.
-The consistent gains observed on WebNLG, REBEL, and Wiki-NRE further confirm the strong generalization ability of the proposed framework across datasets with diverse relation distributions and linguistic characteristics.
+Table~\ref{main_results} shows that KRPO generally achieves stronger F1 performance than the compared baselines, including EDC+R and recent LLM-based methods (e.g., CodeIE, ChatIE, KARMA, KGGen), with the best performance across datasets and evaluation settings.
+The gains are most pronounced under the Strict protocol, suggesting that KRPO enhances extraction fidelity rather than merely increasing partial surface-level matches.
+Although a few individual entries are tied with or slightly below the strongest baseline, the overall results demonstrate the effectiveness of KRPO across benchmarks with different linguistic characteristics and relation distributions.

 We further analyze the impact of LLM backbones with different model capacities.
-KRPO consistently outperforms EDC across all backbones, with notably larger gains on smaller models such as Mistral-7B.
-This suggests that prompt optimization and relation canonicalization effectively mitigate the limited reasoning and alignment capacity of lightweight LLMs, narrowing the performance gap to larger models.
-See Appendix~\ref{full_main_result} for the complete experimental report.
+KRPO generally improves over EDC+R across varying model capacities, with especially clear gains on smaller backbones like Mistral-7B.
+This indicates that our prompt optimization and relation canonicalization effectively mitigate the reasoning limits of lightweight LLMs, narrowing their performance gap with larger models (see Appendix~\ref{full_main_result} for the complete report).